 Create a display of the Water Vapor data.

-From the Data Sources tab of the Data Explorer, open the Satellite tree and select Imagery.
+Using the Satellite -> Imagery chooser in the Data Sources tab of the Data Explorer, select WV for the Image Type.

-Select <LOCAL-DATA> as the Server.

-Select GLOBAL for the Dataset and click Connect.

-Select WV for the Image Type.

-In the Absolute tab, highlight the 2010-10-18 00:00:00Z image, and click Add Source.
+In the Absolute tab, highlight the 2010-10-18 00:00:00Z time, and click Add Source.

 From the Field Selector, open the 6.8 um tree, select Brightness, and click Create Display.

-Add Transparency to the Water Vapor Imagery.
+Add transparency to the water vapor imagery.
 Use the same techniques as found in step 16.

 From the Legend, Right Click on the color bar of the WV - Image Display and select Edit Color Table.